 I was chatting with Karen Yang last week about photography and she mentioned that she uses Photoshop to open each of her photos individually to edit them.
 As I’m a huge fan of all of the powerful one-or-two-click tweaks in Lightroom, I thought I’d note one here that I fixed over the weekend and hopefully begin to help Karen see the Light … room. :)

-Now the purple-pink glow on the edge of my face is obvious.
-That’s chromatic aberration, specifically purple fringing.
+The purple-pink glow on the edge of my face is chromatic aberration, specifically purple fringing.
 In this case it’s probably being caused by that very bright window behind me sending bright light past my face, which is being lit by comparatively dim light from the room (no flash).

 In Lightroom, the fix is simple.
 While in Develop mode, expand the Lens Corrections box, and choose the Color sub-menu.
 From there, we’re just two clicks away from a clean photo.
 Simply check the Remove Chromatic Aberration box and set the amount to 5 (or whatever makes the purple color go away).

 Tada!
 The photo is much better now.
 You can play with the other sliders to get the exact desired correction you’re looking for, but I find that most of the time those two steps are all I need.
 When we zoom back out we’ll find that the harsh contrast between my face and the window is much less with the chromatic aberration removed.